go-critic/go-critic/docs/overview.md

 <a name="elseif-ref"></a>
 ## elseif
+Detects repeated if-else statements and suggests to replace them with switch statement.

 Permits single else or else-if; repeated else-if or else + else-if will trigger suggestion to use switch statement.